How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 Once you've removed the food traces and crumbs it's time to give the surfaces a thorough clean.
 Interior shelves may have a lot of crumbs and residue that a vacuum can remove before cleaning and wiping them down.

 Start from the top interior shelves using your preferred cleaning solution – whether choosing a retail cleaning product or cleaning with vinegar.
-"The majority of cabinets are made from different types of wood and for that, we recommend using 4.4 liters of water dilute 1/4 cup of Oil Soap Wood Cleaner, Murphy's Oil Soap is highly recommended," advises Ivan.
+"The majority of cabinets are made from different types of wood and for that, we recommend using 4.4 litres of water dilute 1/4 cup of Oil Soap Wood Cleaner, Murphy's Oil Soap is highly recommended," advises Ivan.
 "When cleaning inside the kitchen cabinets always start from the top and work your way down."

 “A tip for cleaning the inside of cabinets is to clean at eye level," advises Heather Nixon, sustainability, NPD, and regulatory manager at Bio-D. "As well as helping you to see any spills or stains on the inside shelves, it also helps you to see any grease or grime clearly on the cabinet surfaces from all angles so you don’t miss any spots.”
 Don't forget to spray and wipe the edges and sides of your cabinets.

 If you're using a spray cleaner always follow up with a wipe-down of clean water to remove cleaning product residue.
 When these products are left on wood surfaces to dry, they can dull the wood's finish over time.
-Likewise, when you clean your kitchen cabinets with soap and water, you should wipe the surfaces free of soap with a wet, warm cloth to prevent discoloration.
+Likewise, when you clean your kitchen cabinets with soap and water, you should wipe the surfaces free of soap with a wet, warm cloth to prevent discolouration.

 5. Clean cabinet fronts and sides